Zodiac-Innovations/SlamIOSPod/SlamIOSPod-Documentation.md

 A common pattern is to use register a task (like pop modal view controller), which will be invoked when the user clicks on a SlamButton.
 All SlamButton's has an optional task name & an optional task param property.
 When the user clicks on a button, the SlamButton code looks at its properties.
 If they are not empty, the system invokes SlamTask's runTask(name:param:) function.
 Multiple buttons can use the same task, using different params (or the same).

+Initially there are several pre-defined tasks, common to iOS development, that are loaded into the list.
+These include:

+"pop" - Dismiss Topmost modal view controller.
+"push" - Load the view controller from the storyboard with the name passed in param, and display it on the top "url" - Given the address passed in param, open the default browser (usually Safari) and go to that page.

 Thus Tasks are an excellent way to divide an action from the element that invokes it.

 ## Future